donaldRwilliams/BGGM/README.md

 Tetrachoric

-Note that the object `cors` also includes the sampled correlation matrices (in this case 250) in an array.
+The object `cors` also includes the sampled correlation matrices (in this case 250) in an array.

-    + Polychoric

   - Multivariate regression for binary (probit), ordinal (probit), mixed (rank likelihood), and continous data.